Welcome To Scandinavia!

 I recommend walking up the roof of the Oslo Opera House and enjoying the phenomenal panoramic views of Oslo all year round.
 Sometimes concerts are performed on the rooftop, so look for cool events hosting this experience.

 Unfortunately, my phone died, so I couldn’t take pictures of the awesome scenery.
 This is a perfect time to remind you to invest in a battery pack charger to prevent this from happening to you!
 It’s a bummer, for real!
+This is also another stop where the HOHO bus stops.

 Address: The Oslo Opera House is at Kirsten Flagstads Plass 1, 0150 Oslo, Norway.
 The building is wheelchair accessible and has toilets located inside.